babulakterfsd/babulakterfsd/README.md

 ### <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="40"> **About Me:**

-- Completed 67+ free and paid projects for worldwide clients.
+- Completed 106+ free and paid projects for worldwide clients.
 - Strong knowledge in responsive web development.
 - Strong hand on Javascript, Typescript, Reactjs, Nextjs, Expressjs, Mongoose, Prisma, PostgreSQL, MongoDb and Nodejs.
-- Very much confident in raw css and in any trending css library like tailwind, bootstrap, mui, chakra or whatever.
+- Very much confident in raw css and in any trending css library like tailwind, bootstrap, mui, shadcn or whatever.
 - Have depth on implementing authentication and payment system for web apps.
 - Honest, friendly, professional and concern about deadline